Authority: Issued by the Vice Chancellor for Finance and Administration

 This regulation applies to all NC State colleges, departments, and units and their use of electronic security devices.
 Exemptions from this regulation may be granted on a case-by-case basis and must be approved by the Associate Vice Chancellor for Environmental Health and Public Safety or his designee (Associate Vice Chancellor).

 The Associate Vice Chancellor has the responsibility to authorize and approve the use of all electronic security management systems being used for safety and security purposes at NC State, and to require the removal of inappropriate or inadequate systems if in the best interest of the university.
-The Division of Environmental Health and Safety (Division) shall establish rules for the purchase, installation and operation of specific types of electronic security management systems by NC State’s colleges, departments, and units.
+The Division of Environmental Health and Public Safety (Division) shall establish rules for the purchase, installation and operation of specific types of electronic security management systems by NC State’s colleges, departments, and units.

 5.1 All NC State colleges, departments, and units using electronic security management systems are responsible for obtaining approval from the Associate Vice Chancellor prior to design or installation of any system.